uditbhaskar/Whizzz-The-ChatApp/README.md

  2. Change package name before importing in the android studio.

  # Important
- **1.Whenever you change anything thing with database ie, settings, field name, update or delete.
+ **1. Whenever you change anything thing with database ie, settings, field name, update or delete.
 Please Reinstall the app and clear all data to avoid crashes.**

  **2. Connect to firebase console authentication and databse from your ide.**